billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 -  Why do indexes usually start at 0?

--  If I issued the command ``movl data_items(,%edi,4), %eax`` and data_items was address 3634 and FIXMEAMPedi; held the value 13, what address would you be using to move into FIXMEAMPeax;?
+-  If I issued the command ``movl data_items(,%edi,4), %eax`` and data_items was address 3634 and %edi; held the value 13, what address would you be using to move into %eax;?

 -  List the general-purpose registers.